BC Wolves: Home arenas

-During their inaugural season, Wolves played their home games at the 5,500-seat Alytus Arena, the former home ground of Dzūkija Alytus.
-Since the 2023–24 season, Wolves played their home matches at the renovated Twinsbet Arena in Vilnius, formerly known as ASG Arena and originally as Siemens Arena.
+The Wolves played their first-season home games at the 5,500-seat Alytus Arena, former home of Dzūkija Alytus.
+They played their home matches for the next two seasons at the renovated Twinsbet Arena in Vilnius, formerly known as ASG Arena and originally Siemens Arena.
 Built in 2004, it has a seating capacity of 10,000 for basketball events.
-The facility is also used by cross-town rival Rytas Vilnius for their international games.
+The facility is also used by cross-town rival Rytas Vilnius for international games.